 - Proceed to wash the clothing as you would normally do.
 It can be either machine or hand-wash, depending on your preference.
 Remember to read and follow the washing instructions.

-- Remember not to tumble dry as the heat will damage the fabric.
+- Remember not to tumble dry, as the heat will damage the fabric.
 Let it air dry instead.

-How do I prevent getting grease on my clothing?
+How to prevent getting grease

 The main culprit is usually a dirty chain and dirty hands.
 Keep them away from your clothing as much as possible.